peter0749/DrawingAndKeras/README.md

 #####First.
 Train it!
 Press the `Retrain` button.
 The program will begin to learn how to recognize and classify drawings by using the drawings it recognized before.
 #####Secend.
 Time to Graffiti!
 Draw something on the board.
+Once you done, press `Submit` button.
+The program will try to find the answer.
 #####Third.
 If it makes mistakes
 Label it!
 #####Fourth.
 If you want to reset the board